 A different report is created per subject.
 Within these reports the complete process is documented from start to finish.
-The different reports are built over time with new information added at different stages of development, often in the form of supplements that document the findings of consultations or multiple consultations.
+The different reports are built over time with new information added at different stages of development, often in the form of supplements that for example, document the findings of a single consultation or multiple consultations.